llogiq/llogiq.github.io/_drafts/fast.md

 //... similar implementations for Div and Mul
 ```

+Note that this doesn't do anything fancy, it really only wraps the two operations.
 With this. calling the `A`-function changes from:

 ```Rust
 let bot = f64x2(a(i, j), a(i, j + 1));